 The idea of ‘giving back’ has become Réhahn’s mantra.
 He believes that a photograph is a collaborative work between the photographer and the subject.

-The photographer has an opportunity to take on social responsibility by giving back to those who inspired the image.
+The artist has an opportunity to take on social responsibility by giving back to those who inspired the image.
 With this philosophy of “conscious photography”, both the subject and the artist benefit.

 Madame Xong, as she’s respectfully called by Réhahn, has since become one of the most famous women in Vietnam, featuring in more than two-hundred published articles worldwide.
 Her face has become an iconic representation of Vietnam worldwide.